Shreya-nexus/network-packet-analyzer/README.md

 # 🌐 Network Packet Analyzer

-> A Python-based network monitoring and packet analysis tool designed to capture, inspect, filter, and visualize network traffic in real time.
+A Python-based cybersecurity tool designed to capture, analyze, and monitor network packets in real time.
+The application provides an interactive dashboard for viewing packet information, identifying network protocols, monitoring traffic statistics, and storing analyzed data for further examination.

----

 ## 📌 Overview

-The **Network Packet Analyzer** is an educational cybersecurity project developed using Python and Scapy.

-The application captures network packets from the local system and extracts useful information such as source and destination IP addresses, communication protocols, port numbers, packet size, payload size, and timestamps.

-A graphical dashboard provides real-time packet statistics and makes the captured traffic easier to understand.

-The project was developed as part of **Task 5 of the Prodigy Infotech Cyber Security Internship**.

----
+Network communication consists of packets that carry information between devices.
+Understanding these packets is an important part of network security and monitoring.

+This project provides a simple and practical way to observe network traffic and understand the basic information contained within network packets.

+The application uses **Scapy** for packet capture and analysis and **Tkinter** to provide a user-friendly graphical interface.

-## 🎯 Project Objectives
+## 🎯 Objectives

-The main objectives of this project are to:
+The main objectives of this project are:

-- Understand how network packets are captured
+- Capture network packets in real time
-- Analyze basic network traffic information
+- Analyze basic packet information
-- Identify commonly used network protocols
+- Identify commonly used protocols
-- Extract IP addresses and port information
+- Display source and destination IP addresses
+- Identify source and destination ports
-- Monitor packet sizes and payload sizes
+- Monitor packet and payload sizes
+- Provide real-time packet statistics
+- Filter packets based on protocol
-- Store packet information in CSV format
+- Store analyzed packet information in CSV format
-- Provide protocol-based filtering
-- Display network statistics in real time
-- Build a simple cybersecurity monitoring interface
+- Provide a simple cybersecurity monitoring interface

----

-## ✨ Key Features
+## ✨ Features

-### 📡 Live Packet Capture
+### 📡 Real-Time Packet Capture

-Captures network packets from the local system using Scapy.
+Captures network packets from the available network interface using Scapy.

 ### 🔍 Packet Analysis

-Extracts important packet information including:
+Extracts useful information from captured packets, including:

-- Source IP
+- Source IP address
-- Destination IP
+- Destination IP address
 - Protocol
 - Source port
 - Destination port